MR

 How risky is XEQT ETF?

 XEQT is not as risky as the other All-in-One ETFs out there.
-With a low-to-medium risk indicator, it’s suitable for both novice and seasoned investors that are comfortable with significant swings in the value of their portfolios (due to 100% stock allocation).
+With a low-to-medium risk indicator, it’s suitable for both novice and seasoned investors who are comfortable with significant swings in the value of their portfolios (due to 100% stock allocation).

 Does XEQT rebalance?